PantalaLabs/BionicGlove/README.md

 #### Dongle Receiver
 1. connect the Dongle to an USB port;
-2. turn on Bionic Glove with tactile switch 1 pressed (this will ignore pairing procedure)
+2. turn on Bionic Glove with tactile switch 1 pressed (this will ignore pin pairing procedure)
 3. pay attention to the blue led.
 It will remain turned on for 2 seconds.
 At this time keep your glove horizontal and at rest to calibrate the accelerometer.
 You can release the switch 1 anytime here;
 4. now the Bionic Glove will connect to the Dongle;
 5. to make sure everything is working , use Putty (or arduino serial monitor) to monitor the serial port.